Gap Logo

 The Gap Logo 1969-1976

-The opening emblem consists of two words: “the” and “gap.”
-They are written in sans serif lowercase letters, with “g,” “a,” and “p” being equal-sized circles with side strokes, and “t” like a cross and connected to “h.”
-The article “the” is on top and tilted.
+The opening emblem consists of two words: “the” and “gap”.
+They are written in lowercase letters with serifs, where “g,” “a,” and “p” are circles of the same size with lateral strokes, and “t” resembles a cross and is connected to “h.”
+The article “the” is placed at the top and at an angle.

 1976 – 1986